A question we are often asked is "how do we improve our internal customer experience and capabilities?"

 In this month's newsletter we look at the six critical customer capabilities, what common questions they answer and which companies have already benefited from implementing them.

 Capability 1.
-Voc, Customer Insight and UnderstandingOne of the common questions asked about customer centricity is “how do I collect customer data?” and it’s also one of the most common mistakes.
+Voice of the customer (Voc), Customer Insight and UnderstandingOne of the common questions asked about customer centricity is “how do I collect customer data?” and it’s also one of the most common mistakes.
 The key to generating customer insights is collecting the right data and having the capability to convert it into genuine customer insights.
-Voc Essentials

 - Design and implement voice of customer programs, including unsolicited experience feedback from customers.